amritanshu-kk/javascript-calculator/README.md

 This is one of my class project using HTML CSS & Javascript Completed On: 26th July

-## Objectives

-Build an app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/rLJZrA/.

-**Rule #1**: Don't look at the example project's code.
-Figure it out for yourself.

-**Rule #2**: Fulfill the below user stories.
-Use whichever libraries or APIs you need.
-Give it your own personal style.

 ## User Stories

 - I can add, subtract, multiply and divide two numbers.